kmch/SourceApp/README.md

 ![graphical_abstract](https://github.com/kmch/SourceApp/assets/19067370/81e1b40c-6bb9-4b74-aa37-ce7c884980f3)

-At the centre of our workflow is the `faster-unmixer` software by Barnes \& Lipp (in press, preprint DOI [10.31223/X5708M](https://doi.org/10.31223/X5708M)).
+At the centre of our workflow is the `faster-unmixer` software by [Barnes \& Lipp (2024)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2023WR036159).
 It can be installed following the guidelines below.

 ## Structure of the repository
 - [data](data): contains publicly available data sufficient to reproduce the results,